 This is a proctored test, which means that you will be in a controlled environment with a person watching over you.
 For people who haven’t tested in a situation like this should be aware of this fact, and work on taming their nerves prior to sitting for the exam.

 The fee for each attempt of the exams is $41.
 When you arrive you must have a photo ID any other documents that the testing facility has asked you to bring.

 The minimum score to pass is 70% correct answers.

-For much more information on the exams, reference the PSI Exams Oklahoma Insurance Examinations Candidate Information Bulletin.
+For much more information on the exams, reference the Prometric Exams Oklahoma Insurance Examinations Candidate Information Bulletin.
 This document also includes Oklahoma Insurance License Exam Content Outlines.

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.